rdmarsh/elm/README.md

 > Extract LogicMonitor via API

-This is a tool designed to make it simple to run basic queries against the LogicMonitor API and format the results as csv, html, json, latex, raw or txt output
+This tool is designed to make it simple to run basic queries against the LogicMonitor API and format the results as csv, html, json, latex, raw or txt output

 * [Features](#features)
 * [Installing](#installing)